 Developed out of the aesthetic philosophy of cha-no-yu (the tea ceremony) in fifteenth-century Japan, wabi sabi is an aesthetic that finds beauty in things imperfect, impermanent, and incomplete.

 , which means attentive melancholy, wabi sabi refers to an awareness of the transient nature of earthly things and a corresponding pleasure in the things that bear the mark of this impermanence.
-As much a state of mind—an awareness of the things around us and an acceptance of our surroundings—as it is a design style, wabi sabi begs us to appreciate the pure beauty of life—a chipped vase, a quiet rainy day, the impermanence of all things.
+As much a state of mind--an awareness of the things around us and an acceptance of our surroundings--as it is a design style, wabi sabi begs us to appreciate the pure beauty of life--a chipped vase, a quiet rainy day, the impermanence of all things.
 Presenting itself as an alternative to today's fast-paced, mass-produced, neon-lighted world, wabi sabi reminds us to slow down and take comfort in the natural beauty around us.

-In addition to presenting the philosophy of wabi-sabi, this book includes how-to design advice—so that a transformation of body, mind, and home can emerge.
+In addition to presenting the philosophy of wabi-sabi, this book includes how-to design advice--so that a transformation of body, mind, and home can emerge.

-History: The Development of Wabi Sabi
+- History: The Development of Wabi Sabi

-Culture: Wabi Sabi and the Japanese Character
+- Culture: Wabi Sabi and the Japanese Character

-Art: Defining Aesthetics
+- Art: Defining Aesthetics

-Design: Creating Expressions with Wabi Sabi Materials
+- Design: Creating Expressions with Wabi Sabi Materials

-Spirit: The Universal Spirit of Wabi Sabi
+- Spirit: The Universal Spirit of Wabi Sabi

 provides a fascinating explanation of wabi sabi, taking the reader from the art's fifteenth-century Japanese origins to its modern-day practical applications.
 The book is peppered with photographs and illustrations that demonstrate how wabi sabi can help provide an alternative to the fast-paced, mass-produced, neon-lit world of today.
 He lives in Sussex, England where he runs the Wabi-Sabi Art Gallery.